1ppm/1ppmLog/README.md

 We are excited to hear from your projects!

-PS.: Looking for collaborator, want to discuss ideas or improve 1PPM - feel free to use the issue tracker!
+PS.: Looking for collaborators, want to discuss ideas or improve 1PPM - feel free to use the *issue tracker*!